betterwebleon/international-list/README.md

 **B) various filter lists can be added by copying the following URLs to the "Custom" field in uBlock Origin ["3rd-party filters" tab]**

-(International List is under the number 5, however it is recommended to add all of them.)

 1. https://easylist-downloads.adblockplus.org/adwarefilters.txt
 2. https://raw.githubusercontent.com/metaphoricgiraffe/behind-the-scenes-filters/master/filters.txt
 3. https://raw.github.com/r4vi/block-the-eu-cookie-shit-list/master/filterlist.txt